Climate Change and Political Behavior

 Sports and Politics

 - In a paper recently accepted at Sociology, with my co-author Morgan Wack we developed and deployed a unique dataset of over 6,500 player-year observations from the Italian Serie A created using an extensive set of skin tone data developed to improve the verisimilitude of an online interactive game.
 This allowed us to uncover substantial evidence of racial biases from both fans and officials in the Italian football league.
+Our publication was covered by the Guardian.

 - Two other projects with Kevin Aslett and Morgan Wack focus on the process of “sports-washing”, in the context of two recent examples: the role of Russian oligarch Roman Abramovich and his ownership of Chelsea Football Club during Russia’s invasion of Ukraine, and the 2022 FIFA Men World Cup in Qatar.
 To answer these questions we analyze tweets employing a fine-tuned Bidirectional Encoder Representations from Transformers (BERT) machine learning model.